RolandWarburton/dotfiles/notes.md

 - [ ] actually learn git properly
 - [ ] VIM keys and VIM in general
 - [ ] UEFI/EFI/BIOS booting and all that stuff
+- [ ] Learn how to network boot arch for the worlds biggest flex
+- [ ] Learn About GPG keys
+- [ ] lsof command
+  - [ ] maybe netstat (lsof can replace netstat but its good to know both)
+- [x] How to install an icon theme
 - [x] Debian/Ubuntu APT manager (should come back to this one again soon)
 - [x] Difference between ```sudo apt-get update``` and ```sudo apt update```

 # TODO
+- [ ] Create a GPG key for [signing github commits](https://help.github.com/en/github/authenticating-to-github/managing-commit-signature-verification)
 - [ ] Why do some fonts (wide fonts in particular) become unicode squares D:
 - [ ] write some notes on the arch install process. short dotpoints for quick reference
 - [ ] Configure polybar
 - [ ] Create a script to toggle between scrolling and not scrolling for my trackball mouse to make it EVEN MOAR ERGO!
+- [x] Complete a runthrough of vimtutor
 - [x] Why did my @roland account on my test server lose the ability to CD into folders (occurred after applying 'Cannot write to files on NFS')
 - [x] Experiment with the python virtual environment
 - [x] Create a React / Express / Webpack boilerplate to better understand MERN